 Modular buildings are known for being time efficient, cost-effective, and relocatable.

-They are a “greener” way to build because the factory-controlled process generates less waste and creates less site disturbances.
+They are a “greener” way to build because the factory-controlled process generates less waste and creates fewer site disturbances.
 They are a “smarter” way to build because the indoor construction environment reduces the risks of accidents, and the endless design opportunities mean the customer has no limitations.

-Today it’s hard to tell the difference between at “stick-built” building and a modular relocatable building, thanks to state-of-the-art planning, design and use of construction materials.
-In the end, one difference is clear: a custom modular building is designed with relocation in mind.
+Today it’s hard to tell the difference between a “stick-built” building and a modular relocatable building, thanks to state-of-the-art planning, design, and use of construction materials.
+In the end, one difference is clear: a custom modular commercial building is designed with relocation in mind.